It Ends with Us controversies: Baldoni's countersuit against Lively, Reynolds, Sloane and The New York Times

-Jed Wallace's suit against Lively
+Wallace v.
+Lively and Lively v.
+Wallace

-In Lively's previously filed California Civil Rights Department, she alleged social media PR expert Jed Wallace weaponized a "digital army" to create and promote fake social media content on behalf of Baldoni that appeared authentic, aiming to damage her reputation and sway public opinion.
+In Lively's previously filed California Civil Rights Department complaint, she alleged social media PR expert Jed Wallace weaponized a "digital army" to create and promote fake social media content on behalf of Baldoni that appeared authentic, aiming to damage her reputation and sway public opinion.
 However, she did not include him in her initial lawsuit.
-Wallace responded by suing Lively in Texas federal court for defamation, seeking at least $7 million and a court declaration that he did not engage in harassment or retaliation.
-His complaint argues that "Neither Wallace nor Street had anything to do with the alleged sexual harassment, retaliation, failure to investigate or aiding and abetting the alleged harassment or alleged retaliation."
+In February 2025, Wallace responded by suing Lively in Texas federal court for defamation, seeking at least $7 million and a court declaration that he did not engage in harassment or retaliation.
+His complaint argued that "Neither Wallace nor Street had anything to do with the alleged sexual harassment, retaliation, failure to investigate or aiding and abetting the alleged harassment or alleged retaliation."

-Blake Lively's suit against Wallace

-In February 2025, Blake Lively amended her complaint, adding Jed Wallace.
+That same month, Blake Lively amended her complaint, adding Wallace.
 Wallace filed a motion to dismiss denying that there was a smear campaign and signed a declaration under penalty of perjury explaining that he merely engaged in online monitoring and saying that he "had (and have) no desire to torch Lively or her reputation, nor did I act on that imagined desire with anyone."
-In July 2025, "in a blow to her claim that she endured a smear campaign" Lively's case against Wallace was dismissed without prejudice with the judge ruling that Lively "did not prove her case that New York is the proper venue for Wallace to be sued."
+In July 2025, Lively's case against Wallace was dismissed without prejudice with the judge ruling that Lively "did not prove her case that New York is the proper venue for Wallace to be sued."
 Lively amended and re-filed her complaint against Wallace, but it was dismissed again in November 2025 resulting in him being formally removed from her lawsuit.

-Other legal pleas
+In May 2026, Wallace filed an appeal to revive his defamation suit against Lively in Texas.

 Gag order

-On January 22, 2025, after Baldoni's team released footage from the set depicting a dance scene that they assert contradicts a major sexual harassment claim in Lively's lawsuit, Lively requested a gag order against Justin Baldoni and his representation.
+On January 22, 2025, after Baldoni's team released the footage from the set depicting a dance scene that they assert contradicts a major sexual harassment claim in Lively's lawsuit, Lively requested a gag order against Justin Baldoni and his representation.
 Lively claimed that Baldoni's lawyer had leaked information regarding her, describing it as a "continuation of the initial retaliation harassment" she wrote about in her first complaint.
-Sources for Baldoni said, it would be "grossly unfair to impose a gag order after Justin has been defamed by The New York Times in an article that they say has cost him three jobs and hundreds of millions of dollars."
+Sources for Baldoni said it would be "grossly unfair to impose a gag order after Justin has been defamed by The New York Times in an article that they say has cost him three jobs and hundreds of millions of dollars."
 The judge denied the gag order request.
-Justin Baldoni launched a website called The Lawsuit Info in February 2025, which presents his complaint and a timeline of the events.